Internet Watch Foundation: Background

 calls for legislation to regulate all aspects of the Internet unless service providers were seen to wholeheartedly embrace "responsible self-regulation".

 The ISP Demon Internet regarded the police request as "unacceptable censorship"; however, its attitude annoyed ISPA chairman Shez Hamill, who said:

 Following this, a tabloid-style exposé of Demon Internet appeared in the Observer newspaper, which alleged that Clive Feather (a director of Demon) "provides paedophiles with access to thousands of photographs of children being sexually abused".

 During the summer and autumn of 1996 the UK police made it known that they were planning to raid an ISP with the aim of launching a test case regarding the publication of obscene material over the Internet.
 The direct result of the campaign of threats and pressure was the establishment of the Internet Watch Foundation (initially known as the Safety Net Foundation) in September 1996.

+A report by IWF published in July 2024 revealed a significant increase in AI-generated child sexual abuse material (CSAM) online.
+During a 30-day review of a dark web forum, the IWF found 3,512 AI-created CSAM images and videos, a 17% rise from a similar review in fall 2023.
+The IWF observed that most cases involved manipulating existing CSAM or adult pornography by superimposing a child's face.
+A few instances involved entirely AI-made videos, which were still of basic quality.
+Their study found 12,000 new AI-generated images on a dark web forum, with 90% being realistic enough to be prosecutable under UK laws.
+The IWF is advocating for legal changes to criminalize the creation and distribution of AI-generated CSAM.